w3c/webappsec/specs/subresourceintegrity/spec.markdown

 An <dfn>insecure channel</dfn> is any communication mechanism other than those the user agent has defined as "secure".

+Clarification needed whether we want to talk about (in)secure channels or (un)authenticated origins.
+This is Github issue 71 (freddyb). {:.issue data-number="71"}

 The term <dfn>origin</dfn> is defined in the Origin specification.
 [[!RFC6454]]